 Parameter Description Enable/Disable Allows you to enable or disable the layer.
 When disabled, a layer has no visible effect on the rendered image, nor on the preview in the Camera, Perspective, Side and Top views.
 Colour Swatch Sets the colour of the layer in the Timeline view.
-Name Allows you to enter a name for the node.
+Name The name of the node as it appears in the Node View and the Timeline view.
+Each node must have a name that is unique to its containing group.
 Truck Factor Activated by default, this option readjusts the blur when the elements undergo a change of depth or scale.
 When disabled, the effect's values will remain unchanged regardless of depth or scale changes.
 It is recommended that this option be disabled when multiple drawings are composited and attached this effect.
 Blur Type Allows you to choose between the following blur types for the effect: Radial: The edges of the matte are blurred evenly around points that make up the edge of the matte.
 Directional: The matte is blurred in the direction configured with the Directional Angle and Directional Falloff Rate parameters.